Treatment and Intervention Recommendations for Fragile X

 Over time, and thanks to the early support of the FXCRC by the Centers for Disease Control (CDC), and their later support of the ongoing FORWARD Project (a longitudinal, natural history study of Fragile X syndrome), some of the newly edited documents about Fragile X syndrome will include evidence-based recommendations.
 These are recommendations that are based on the information collected from all the families who participate in FORWARD and other scientific research.

-The treatment guidelines and recommendations for the three primary Fragile X-associated disorders are written by and for professionals, with the understanding that they will be published online by the NFXF, read by caregivers, parents and other family members (and in the case of some documents, by patients), and shared by those caregivers/parents/families/patients with their own care professionals.
+The treatment and intervention recommendations for the three primary Fragile X-associated disorders are written by and for professionals, with the understanding that they will be published online by the NFXF, read by caregivers, parents, and other family members (and in the case of some documents, by patients), and shared by those caregivers, parents, families, and patients with their own care professionals.

 As a result, the documents are not formal scientific papers.
-They are expert consensus documents and are not referenced in the way published articles would be.
+They are expert recommendation documents and are not referenced in the way published articles would be.
 This was purposefully done to make them more digestible.
 Longer reviews are available in the literature for clinicians to read.
-These consensus documents help convey the key information quickly and more concisely than a formal literature review.
+These recommendation documents help convey the key information quickly and more concisely than a formal literature review.

 We will alert our readers as updated documents complete the multi-step, multi-review process and are made available on our website.
 In the meantime, we wish to extend our most sincere thanks to the many professionals and parents who have given so generously of their time to make these documents available and helpful.

 Click on title to view.
 If not available, see PDF version.

 |Transition to Adult Services for Individuals with Fragile X Syndrome||April 2020||FXS|

 |Assessment of Fragile X Syndrome (PDF ONLY)||Oct 2012||FXS|